MKrabs/Blog/docs/ASE_is_fun/structure.md

 diagram and added some colours.
 The project structure and the code complexity were the major factors we focused on refining and improving.

+## Explanation of the approach

+To incorporate common python DDD principles whilst following Django design principles, the first step is to analyze the ubiquitous language of the domain and define the domain model using Value Objects, Entities, Aggregates, Repositories, and Domain Services.
+This helps to ensure a clear and consistent understanding of the domain and its concepts.

+Next, the Clean Architecture principles will be followed to define a clear and meaningful layer architecture.
+This will help to decouple the domain logic from the infrastructure and ensure that the application is easily testable, maintainable, and scalable.

+Programming principles such as SOLID, GRASP, and DRY will be followed to ensure code quality and maintainability.
+Design patterns will be used where necessary to solve common design problems and improve the overall architecture of the platform.

+Finally, unit tests will be implemented to ensure that the code behaves as expected and to catch any potential regressions.
+Code smells will be identified and refactored using appropriate techniques to ensure a clean and maintainable codebase.

+To demonstrate each refactoring step or change, we will use examples from the code base at commit hash [#`5f0837`](https://github.com/MKrabs/Blog/tree/5f0837dd26a84c0e7e2687a66cbd54fd4254c209), which represents the code as it existed before the start of this project.

 ###### Back to top [▲](#sperrvermerk)